adampr0gram/Windows-PowerMenu/README.md

 Compatablity works from Win 7 - Latest Version

-I am Making this code open source and you can edit it
+This code is open source and you can edit it

 Credits:
 Adam T. Nassar